KiefBC/wwe-rust-universe/README.md

 # To Run

-*This assumes you have Cargo, Rustup installed*
+*This assumes you have Cargo, Rustup, Yarn & Diesel installed*

 1. Clone the repo
-2. `cargo install diesel_cli --no-default-features --features postgres` to install the diesel CLI
-3. `diesel setup` to setup the database
+2. `diesel setup` to setup the database
-4. `diesel migration run` to run the migrations
+3. `diesel migration run` to run the migrations
-5. Run `pnpm install` to install the dependencies
+4. Run `yarn install` to install the dependencies
-6. Run `pnpm tauri dev` to start the app
+5. Run `yarn tauri dev` to start the app
-7. Enjoy!